monktastic/blog/pages/metaphysics/layers-of-mind.md

 constructing my private reality?
 I clearly have some freedom to interpret it, but how deep does this freedom go?

+* The more freedom I discover, the fewer external constraints there must be.
-* As I discover more and more freedom, won't I become less and less certain about externally imposed constraints?
-If I had *infinite* freedom, wouldn't this demolish my belief in an external reality?
-Wouldn't that be terrifying, and wouldn't that terror limit the degree of freedom I am willing to explore?
+If I had *infinite* freedom, this would demolish my belief in an external reality.
+That's terrifying.
+Am I artificially limiting my freedom so as not to rock the boat too much?

 * Is there any *physical* evidence that "my reality" and "the world out there" are not two separate things?
 What would such evidence even look like?